nhselect/step1-training/content/user-guide/centremanager/06-delegate-profiles/managing-delegate-courses-and-centre-reporting/index.md

 #### Centre reporting​

-This functionality is currently in development, so under ‘Centre reports’ on the **Tracking System** application, this will say ‘There has not yet been an activity at this centre’.​
+This functionality is currently in development, so under **Centre reports** on the **Tracking System** application, this will say 'There has not yet been an activity at this centre’​

 However, you can export a list of delegate registrations for the Step 1 proficiencies:​